 If you are an investment professional and interested in OMINDEX® training and licensing, more information can be found through this link.

 Even though 2020 has been the worst year on record for many companies, due to the global pandemic, it has proved to be the breakthrough year for OMS LLP and our OMINDEX® company rating system.
-We trained 25 equity/investment analysts to furnish them with the capability, for the first time, to respond to the growth in ESG investing by fusing traditional, company research with our own methodology, to create a total, holistic company analysis that captures all areas of value and risk.
+We trained 25 investment analysts to furnish them with the capability, for the first time, to respond to the growth in ESG investing by fusing traditional, company research with our own methodology.
+This helped us to create a total, holistic company analysis that captures all areas of value and risk.

-So we are now delighted to be able to offer OMINDEX® training to in-house company professionals, together with individual licenses to practice, under the auspices and assurance of the Maturity Institute.
+So we are now delighted to be able to offer OMINDEX® training to in-house company leaders and managers, together with individual licenses to practice, under the auspices and assurance of the Maturity Institute.
 This offers companies the opportunity to develop in-house OMINDEX® capability; to utilise and operationalise our ground-breaking approach without the need for external support (and at a fraction of the cost).

-We would be pleased to discuss how this can be of value to your company.
+We would be pleased to discuss how this can be of value to both your company and the professional development of your own leaders and managers.
 The training programme already has a proven track record to ensure replicability and consistency of quality outcomes, while individuals learning the methodology have responded enthusiastically and proactively to developing their own new skills, which many now regard as essential to their job.

 Please contact firstname.lastname@example.org for more information

 Coronavirus exit strategies can pave the way to a new social contract: where all stakeholders are able to serve society to the best of their abilities, for the benefit of everyone.
 A new kind of leadership and management practice based on diagnosing true ‘organisational health’ and pursuing Total Stakeholder Value will make this happen.